carrot ad

 The problem with “easy” is that it's a very subjective word.

-As someone who has tried their hand at several other business opportunities before the land business, I can tell you that, comparatively speaking, land investing really is easier than most of the other business models out there.
+As someone who has tried their hand at several other business opportunities before the land business, I can tell you that, comparatively speaking, land investing is easier than most business models out there.

 However, simply saying it's “easy,” PERIOD, would be a grossly oversimplified statement.